The Arui: a Wonder to Behold

 We were sitting on a wooden bench in front of the Treasury, in Petra.
 She was constantly checking to make sure that her cochlear implant stayed hidden behind her hair.
 The sight of it certainly didn’t bother me.
 I thought she looked ravishing regardless.
 I didn’t want to risk ruining the moment by making her read my lips, especially considering that I wouldn’t be able to come up with anything to say that would live up to her expectations.
 Thus, I drew her hand to my lips and kissed it in an attempt to answer all her questions in one shot.

 She, however, insisted, “Tell me about how this place makes you feel, with the candle lights, the plants that can be seen growing between the stones and the roar of the wind.
-You can’t just expect me to want to throw myself into your arms without proving ...Read more
+You can’t just expect me to want to throw myself into your arms without ...Read more

 The Price of Happiness